 - Participants may expect to spend approximately 6 hours per week on workshop-related meetings, activities, and homework.
+Workshop-related meetings will be offered two days per week for three weeks.

 - We will be using the Canvas learning management environment both for workshop delivery and for participants to have a practice “sandbox” course.